-Adding video to your website
+Adding video to university websites

 Embedded videos can enhance any web page, but they are not without pitfalls.
 Consider whether video is the best medium for your message and, if you decide it is, implement videos using best practices.

 Is video an appropriate way to present your content?